 “I understand my family better again after your seminar, I have stopped blaming them”.

-R., grandchild of an Indonesian migrant, 74 years in the Netherlands, lived partly abroad
+R., grandchild of a Dutch Indonesian migrant, 74 years in the Netherlands, lived partly abroad